 The Tirolerhof

-A walk up the back of the zoo takes you to a large farmhouse with various domestic animals on display.
+A walk up the back of the zoo takes you to a large farmhouse with various domestic animals to admire.
 See this separate article for details.

-(Can I suggest you pop into the farm shop at the Tirolerhof for some mountain cheese sharper than an extra-sharp pencil that’s just won this year’s Mr. Sharp competition?)
+Can I suggest you pop into the farm shop at the Tirolerhof for some mountain cheese?
+One of my favourite cheeses: sharper than a very sharp pencil that’s just won this year’s Mr. Sharp competition.

 Other animals